 - clean your cooker, grill and oven regularly to prevent fat and grease build-up

-- check your cooking before going to bed or leaving the house
+- check your cooker is off before going to bed or leaving your home

 Electrical safety